payloadcms/payload/packages/plugin-stripe/README.md

 ### Webhooks

-This plugin also allows for a two-way data sync from Stripe to Payload using [Stripe webhooks](https://stripe.com/docs/webhooks).
+[Stripe webhooks](https://stripe.com/docs/webhooks) are used to sync from Stripe to Payload.
 Webhooks listen for events on your Stripe account so you can trigger reactions to them.
 To enable webhooks:

 1. Login and [create a new webhook](https://dashboard.stripe.com/test/webhooks/create) from the Stripe dashboard
 1. Paste `/api/stripe/webhooks` as the "Webhook Endpoint URL"